5kclonerepo/fl2/README.md

 Contributions are always welcome, but please test your code before pushing!

-Also, kindly adhere to this project's `code of conduct`.
+Also, kindly adhere to this project\'s `code of conduct`.